 Though it's best to limit your product use when "training" your hair, if you feel like you're experiencing buildup over time, use a clarifying shampoo every so often to reset your scalp and style when necessary.
 Gentle shampoos are better for regular use, but a clarifying shampoo works to deep clean your scalp, roots, and strands when your hair starts feeling heavy or bogged down.
-We recommend the Sachajuan Scalp Shampoo, which is formulated without harsh sulfates but with menthol and ginger to soothe scalp itchiness you might experience after a few days without washing.
+We recommend the Sachajuan Scalp Shampoo, which is formulated without harsh sulfates but with menthol and ginger meant to soothe scalp itchiness you might experience after a few days without washing.

 Exfoliate Your Scalp

-Scrubs not only feels amazing on a greasy, irritated scalp, they are actually amazing for keeping the the hair and skin on your head looking healthy and clean.
-"I like using scalp scrubs to remove any product buildup and oil.
+Scrubs not only feels amazing on a greasy, irritated scalp, they are actually amazing for keeping the the hair and skin on your head looking healthy and clean: "I like using scalp scrubs to remove any product buildup and oil.
 My favorite is the clarifying scrub from NatureLab.
 Tokyo.
 It’s gentle, yet effective and leaves your scalp feeling clean and healthy," says Polko.
-The formula uses sugar crystals to physically exfoliate; sake water, grape stem cells, and pearl extract to balance with probiotics and antioxidants; and hyaluronic acid to add moisture.
+The formula uses sugar crystals meant to physically exfoliate; sake water, grape stem cells, and pearl extract meant to balance with probiotics and antioxidants; and hyaluronic acid meant to add moisture.

 Let Your Hair Air-Dry

 Believe it or not, "blow drying too much can also cause your hair to produce excess grease, so try letting your hair air-dry instead," says Polko.
 Sure, air-drying can be time-consuming, but there are ways to speed up the process.
 "After washing, I recommend using a leave-in-conditioner on your ends rather than an oil because it keeps your hair looking fresh, while reducing your dry time."
-Touching your hair too much before it's dry can create frizz, especially on wavy or curly textures, so try applying your products and letting your hair sit until it's dry.
+Touching your hair too much before it's dry may create frizz, especially on wavy or curly textures, so try applying your products and letting your hair sit until it's dry.
 We love Kristin Ess Weightless Shine Air Dry Creme ($10) for adding shine and definition, plus reducing frizz, on air-dried strands.

 Take a Supplement